How to plot a histogram in Python

 Get started with Replit

-The agent writes the code, tests for errors, and deploys your app automatically.
+The Agent will write the code, test for errors, and deploy the app from your description.
 Start building with Replit.